cappuccino/cappuccino.org/source/cappuccino-release-notes.markdown

 * (01b7ddc) Fixed: methods `textFor:` and `objectValue` did not return the string value of a `CPPopUpButton`.
 * (e93d795) Fixed: `CPWindow`s of the application not all closed when the test was over.
 * (fa281e8) Fixed: `CPRunLoop` was not called between every event simulated.
-* (76551a5) Fixed: Refactoring of the class `Encumber`.
+* (76551a5) Refactoring of the class `Encumber`.
 Drag and drop events were generated from the Cappuccino side.
 They are now generated from the Cucumber side instead.
 * (a87e514)(531645a) Fixed: it wasn't possible to launch the tests other than on port 3000.
 * (1854fd2) Fixed: the `document` used to dispatch the events generated by Cucapp could be null.
 * (1854fd2) Fixed: installation of gems could not be completed due to permission.